Mollie Tibbetts’ Mother Reveals Gruesome Details Of Daughter’s Death, Calling It ‘Horrific’

 “Mollie’s death was horrific,” she says.

 And since her daughter’s tragic death, Mollie’s mother also revealed that she has taken in the 17-year-old son of Mexican immigrants who allegedly knew Cristhian Bahena Rivera, the man who is accused of murdering Mollie.
-Ulises Felix of Mexico is now living with Laura after his mother and father decided to leave the Brooklyn, Iowa area and head to Illinois.
+Ulises Felix of Mexico is now living with Laura after his mother and father decided to leave the Brooklyn, Iowa, area and head to Illinois.

 Calderwood decided to take Ulises in and let him stay in the spare bedroom in her home in part because Trump tried to use Mollie’s death as a way to keep immigrants out of the United States.
-Cristhian Bahena Rivera is from Mexico but was working in Iowa at the time of Mollie’s death.
+Cristhian Bahena Rivera is from Mexico, but was working in Iowa at the time of Mollie’s death.
 But even though her daughter was murdered by an immigrant, Calderwood wanted to stand up for what she believes in and take in Ulises.

 The mother of Mollie Tibbetts has taken in the son of Mexican immigrants who worked with her daughter's accused killer, according to a Washington Post report. https://t.co/YOGS50Fiyz